williaz/TechRefresher/AWS.md

   - better same instance type, enhanced neworking type
   - can't span AZ
   - unique name per AWS account
+- To log in to your instance, you must create a key pair, specify the name of the key pair when you launch the instance, and provide the private key when you connect to the instance.
+   - public and private keys are known as a key pair
+   - SSH/RDP(windows)
 - Storage
   - (Redundant Array of Inexpensive disk, data storage virtualization)RAID0: throughput of i/o multiplied by num of disk; RAID1: data mirroring
   - EBS, persists independently for the life span of EC2